AI-SDC/SACRO-ML/README.md

 To additionally install the dependencies for the safemodel package.

-Note that these are not yet available for Windows.
+Note that these are not yet available for Windows via conda.

 ```
 $ conda install tensorflow-privacy dictdiffer